Matifassano/savyy/README.md

 - Tailwind CSS

 ## To Do:
-- Fix "Sign in" problem
 - Add footer pages
-- Add cookies

 - Start with the scraping
 - Delete promotions example
-- Start with the intelligent alerts
+- Create the RAG Chatbot "Savy"
 - Add the Zeny UI